MultiX-Amsterdam/multix-docs/exam.md

 A digital exam means that students take the exam using software tools.
 The exam is typically conducted in a physical room with computers.
 This document explains what to do before, during, and after digital exams.
-This document also assumes that the digital exam uses [ANS](http://ans.app/) The target audience for this document include course coordinators and teaching staff members.
+This document also assumes that the digital exam uses the [ANS](http://ans.app/) tool.
+The target audience for this document include course coordinators and teaching staff members.

 ## Who to Contact